 The Show Must Go On

-Just because spring gives way to summer doesn’t mean the Redbud’s job is done.
-Once fall arrives, your Forest Pansy will come alive with color again; but this time it’s the leaves that put on the show.
-Like lily pads suspended from stems among the branches, the green leaves begin to mix in splashes of yellow, then deep reds and purples to tantalize the eye.
+Just because spring gives way to summer doesn't mean the Redbud's job is done.
+Once fall arrives, your Forest Pansy will come alive with color again; but this time it's the leaves that put on the show.
+Like lily pads suspended from stems among the branches, the green leaves begin to mix in splashes of yellow and orange to tantalize the eye.

 Whether for your garden, landscape, walkway or patio, any place you choose to plant it would be vastly improved with the addition of a Forest Pansy Redbud.